Faieee/final_project/README.md

 ✓ Explanation of model choice, including limitations and benefits

+After reviewing all six models, the EasyEnsembleClassifer model yields the best results with the highest balanced accuracy rate of 80.50%.
+However, it may be important to consider that the cleaned census education dataset may skew the results.
+Additionally, adults who received education in their native countries outside of the U.S. would likely have different standarads.
+Thus, people from different backgrounds make it difficult to have comparable standards.

 Questions to think about...
 - How does it work?
 - Why this specific model?